 Fines from Kapowsin Quarry (a basalt quarry) can be used in the manufacturing of cement.

-Using the Ultra-Fines Recovery System to Save Water and Create Cleaner Materials
+The Ultra-Fines Recovery System: Saving Water and Creating Cleaner Materials

-King Creek Pit recently installed a game-changing piece of equipment to increase water recovery and reduce the labor associated with dredging the settlement pond.
-Called an ultra-fines recovery (UFR) plant, the system conserves water by processing it more rapidly and efficiently than the old system.
+King Creek Pit recently installed a game-changing piece of equipment called an ultra-fines recovery (UFR) plant.
+The UFR plant increases the amount of water recovered after washing rock and sand products. when washing products.
+It will also reduce the amount of time team members spend dredging the settlement pond. associated with dredging the settlement pond.
+The UFR system conserves water by processing materials faster and more efficiently than the old system.

 As explained by our quality control manager, Ryan Hogg, the UFR system recovers water in a 2-step process:

-- A cyclone-like action further separates ultra-fine solids from the water.
+- A cyclone-like action then separates ultra-fine solids from the water.

 The Ultimate Byproduct: Ultrafine Sand

 The UFR system makes it possible to separate ultrafine sand particles from coarser sand particles.
 Using a 50/50 ratio of ultrafine sand and silt, Washington Rock created a new ultrafine sand product.

 “Ultrafine sand can be delivered with the right amount of moisture so it can be shaped and compacted on site,” Ryan explained.

 Ultrafine sand works well as a sand base for swimming pools, a shaping sand for sandboxes and sandcastles, and a beach volleyball sand that is soft on the feet.